mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 request/response protocol such as HTTP; as well as relatively large structures, such as files of arbitrary size in a filesystem.

-There is no mapping between a Message and packets sent by the underlying protocol stack on the wire: the transport protocol may freely segment messages and/or combine messages into packets.
+In the general case, there is no mapping between a Message and packets sent by the underlying protocol stack on the wire: the transport protocol may freely segment messages and/or combine messages into packets.
+However, a message may be marked as immediate, which will cause it to be sent in a single packet, if it will fit.

 This implies that both the sending and receiving endpoint, whether in the application layer or the transport layer, must guarantee storage for the full